greatcyan/portfolio/revanalytics.md

 ## Calculations
 Calculated measures are developed using DAX to support the objectives of this report.
 The primary aim is to conduct a comparative analysis between actual revenue and expected revenue.
 To facilitate this comparison, we calculate the Average Units Revenue (AUR), offering a precise and detailed measure of revenue performance.

+We begin by calculating the actual revenue and volume, followed by their respective averages, and then derive the AUR.
+With the AUR established, we can calculate the expected revenue.
+These calculations provide insights into whether our supply volume justifies our revenue.
+Decision-makers can use these insights to strategize and optimize revenue effectively.

 ****Total Revenue and Volume****
 ![image](https://github.com/user-attachments/assets/fbb37aae-5c1b-4ce6-ad61-68d4f74507ed)